webrtc-security/webrtc-security.github.io/index.md

 ![Figure 1.
 A simple WebRTC Call Topology](/images/diagram_1_en.png)
 <h5 class="img-title">*Figure 1.
 A simple WebRTC Call Topology*</h5>

 A signaling protocol is not specified within WebRTC, allowing developers to implement their own choice of protocol.
-This allows for a deeper degree of flexibility in adapting a WebRTC app for a specific usecase or scenario.
+This allows for a deeper degree of flexibility in adapting a WebRTC app for a specific use case or scenario.

 ### How does WebRTC communication work?